 You can create a Database Project based on a Microsoft Fabric Datawarehouse with a variety of applications.
 Including Azure Data Studio.

-To save some repetition in this post I recommend either installing Azure Data Studio and the SQL Database Projects extension or updating them both if they are already installed.
+To save some repetition in this post I recommend installing both Azure Data Studio and the SQL Database Projects extension, or updating them both if they are already installed.

 Afterwards, go through the steps in my post about sharing a Microsoft Fabric Data Warehouse Database Project with the new target platform in Azure Data Studio.